Chemical Weathering: Hydrolysis, Oxidation and Acidic Reactions

 Occurs when free ions of oxygen join with iron (or magnesium) rich minerals to create new minerals like hematite and limonite.

 For example, when you leave your bike in the rain, it gets oxidized (or rusted).
-Free oxygen within rainwater combine with the iron to create new minerals.
+Free oxygen within rainwater combines with iron to create new minerals.

 The red color from rust is because of the presence of iron.
 This is commonly found in banded iron formations over 3 billion years ago, when photosynthetic organisms were just emerging.